BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 This will not only provide you with a strong healing cooldown to force proc wings in between your Ashen Hallows, but also a strong AoE damage cooldown if you're not in need of extra throughput.
 This should always be your default pick as venthyr in keys.

 **Seraphim:**
 This talent does not synergsie at all with Awakening also costs you a GCD and 3 holy power.
-Only time you would play this is for raid dps logging for fun.
+Only time you would play this is for raid dps logging or as kyrian holy paladin in mythic+.

 **T45**